trueos/sysadm/docs/client_handbook/sysadmclient.rst

 * **Automatically perform updates:** when checked, the automatic updater will automatically keep your system and packages up-to-date.
-  You will know that an update has completed when the pop-up menu indicates that a reboot is needed to complete the update process.
-If you uncheck this box, an update will only occur when
+  You will know that an update has completed when the pop-up menu indicates a reboot is needed to complete the update process.
+If you uncheck this box, an update will only occur when you choose.
-  You do not need to initiate updates manually.
+  You are not required to initiate updates manually.
 TrueOS® uses an automated updater that automatically checks for updates, no more than once per day, 20 minutes after a reboot and then every 24 hours.

 * **Custom Package Repository:** if you have a custom package repository, check this box.
 This will activate the "URL" field so